arnesten/smartdb/README.md

 #### cacheProvider

-By default *smartdb* uses an in-memory cache inside the same Node.js process.
+By default, *smartdb* uses an in-memory cache inside the same Node.js process.
 This works well when you only have a single Node.js process that use your CouchDB database.

 If you have multiple Node.js processes the recommendation is to use the